-One important reason29 for this situation in the credit market is the design of the Brazilian bankruptcy law.
-Using the same measures as section IV we see in Table 1 (in the introduction) that creditors have very low protection in Brazil even when compared with the mean of Latin American countries.
-This exacerbates the moral-hazard problem and inhibits the supply of credit.
+One important reason for this situation in the credit market is the design of the Brazilian bankruptcy law.
+Using the same measures as section IV, we see in Table 1 (in the introduction) that creditors have a very low protection in Brazil even when compared with the mean of Latin American countries.
+This characteristic reduces the expected return of creditors in insolvency states, what raises the interest rate spread and inhibits the supply of credit.
 Also from the Goals-of-Insolvency Index we see that the bankruptcy procedure is very inefficient, being long, costly and rarely achieving efficient outcome, reducing the return in bankruptcy states and raising the cost of capital (see proposition 1).
-We can see this return in bankruptcy states as the creditors' recovery rate in the case of bankruptcy, which is 0.2 cents per dollar in Brazil, the lowest value in the whole world, while the mean in Latin America is 26 cents and the OECD is 72 cents.
+We can see this return in bankruptcy states as the creditors' recovery rate in the case of bankruptcy, which is 0.2 cents per dollar in Brazil, while the average of Latin American and OECD countries is 26 and 72 cents respectively.

-So the recent reform in Brazilian bankruptcy law is coming to improve the efficiency in insolvency procedure, with positive effects on the credit market.
-The new law improves on existing legislation by integrating the insolvency system with the country's broader legal and commercial systems, providing an option to reorganize in or out of court, and striking a reasonable balance between liquidation and reorganization, mitigating the error type I. It also would significantly improve the flexibility of the insolvency legal system, by allowing the conversion of recuperation proceeding in liquidation, permitting the debtor's application for rehabilitation during the procedural term awarded to respond in the liquidation proceeding filed against him, and introducing a new out-of-court reorganization system for pre-package restructuring plans.
+So the recent reform in the Brazilian bankruptcy law is on the way to improve the efficiency in insolvency procedure, with potential positive effects on the credit market and on the economic efficiency of the productive factors.
+The new law improves on existing legislation by integrating the insolvency system with the country's broader legal and commercial systems, providing an option to reorganize in or out of court, and striking a reasonable balance between liquidation and reorganization.
+It also would significantly improve the flexibility of the insolvency legal system, by allowing the conversion of recuperation proceeding in liquidation, permitting the debtor's application for rehabilitation during the procedural term awarded to respond in the liquidation proceeding filed against him, and introducing a new out-of-court reorganization system for pre-package restructuring plans.